-Event class Error code Explanation W#16#3402 Wrong target setting.
+Event class Error code Explanation W#16#3401 Target setting out of working range.
+For a linear axis and Step Approach the target setting must be within the range of the software limit switches (inclusive).
+W#16#3402 Wrong target setting.
 For a rotary axis the target setting must be greater than 0 and lower than the rotary axis end value.
 W#16#3403 Wrong distance setting.
 The travel distance setpoint for the Relative Step Approach must be positive.
 W#16#3404 Wrong distance setting.
-The result, the absolute target coordinate, must be greater than $-5x10^8$.
+The result, the absolute target coordinate, must be greater than -5x10 8 .
 W#16#3405 Wrong distance setting.
 The result, the absolute target coordinate, must be lower than $5x10^8$.
 W#16#3406 Wrong distance setting.
 The result, the absolute target coordinate, must lie within the working range (+/- half of the target range) W#16#3501 Travel distance too long.
-Target coordinate + actual remaining distance must be greater than / equal to $-5x10^{8}$ W#16#3502 Travel distance too long.
-Target coordinate + actual remaining distance must be smaller than / equal to $5x10^{8}$ W#16#3503 Travel distance too short.
+Target coordinate + current remaining distance must be greater than / equal to -5x10 8 W#16#3502 Travel distance too long.
+Target coordinate + current remaining distance must be smaller than / equal to 5x10 8 W#16#3503 Travel distance too short.
 The travel distance in plus direction must be greater than the specified cut-off difference in plus direction W#16#3504 Travel distance too short.
 The travel distance in minus direction must be greater than the specified cut-off difference in minus direction W#16#3505 Travel distance too short or the limit switch in plus direction is already actuated.
-The last approachable target in plus direction (working range or travel distance limit) is too close to the actual position W#16#3506 Travel distance too short or the limit switch in minus direction is already actuated.
-The last approachable target in minus direction (working range or travel distance limit) is too close to the actual position
+The last approachable target in plus direction (working range or travel distance limit) is too close to the current position W#16#3506 Travel distance too short or the limit switch in minus direction is already actuated.
+The last approachable target in minus direction (working range or travel distance limit) is too close to the current position